 The Office of Diversity and Community Relations coordinates several community outreach, diversity and inclusion programs and initiatives.
-Click on the links below or visit our PCOM Digital Commons page for additional information about recent events and programs.
+Click the links below or visit our PCOM Digital Commons page for additional information about recent events and programs.

-Philadelphia College of Osteopathic Medicine (PCOM) is working to help raise interest in science, technology, engineering, and math—plus medicine (STEM+M) at the high school and undergraduate level through its Science and Math Summer Academy (formerly known as the PCOM Opportunities Academy).
-Click on the links below to read more:
+Philadelphia College of Osteopathic Medicine (PCOM) is working to help raise interest in science, technology, engineering and math—plus medicine (STEM+M) at the high school and undergraduate level through its Science and Math Summer Academy (formerly known as the PCOM Opportunities Academy).

 After a day of engaging, thought-provoking exercises where participants are able to get a better understanding of what other people in the organization are facing, they walk away with: